MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Software-Installations.md

 ---
 # Working with software installations

-Applications that are install using the Windows Installer can be found through WMI's queries, but not all applications in use today use the Windows Installer.
-Applications that use alternate setup routines aren't usually managed by the Windows Installer.
-The specific techniques for working with those applications depends on the installer software.
+Applications installed with the Windows Installer can be found through WMI's queries, but not all applications use the Windows Installer.
+The specific techniques for find applications installed with other tools depends on the installer software.

 For example, applications installed by copying the files to a folder on the computer usually can't be managed using techniques discussed here.
 You can manage these applications as files and folders